pierre-catoire/missing-data-in-prediction/README.md

 > [!NOTE]
 > As it requires Monte Carlo approximation, computation of optimal predictors (MU, MC, OMU, OMC) are computationally heavy, despite parallelisation.
 If slow, consider reduce the `monte_carlo_size` parameter in `config.R`.
+> As an alternative, consider reducing the number of simulated datasets with the `missingness_proportion_MX1_step` parameter in `config.R`.

 6. Performance evaluation